List of All My Children characters introduced in the 1970s: Myrtle Fargate

-She owns the Boutique, a clothing store that is owned by Lincoln's late sister, Ann Tyler, and also owns a boarding house in Pine Valley.
+She owns the Boutique, a clothing store that is owned by Lincoln's late sister, Anne Tyler, and also owns a boarding house in Pine Valley.
 She is best friends with Phoebe's former rival, Mona Kane Tyler, and when Mona dies, she becomes the surrogate mother to Erica Kane (to Myrtle's mind and heart, Erica is her girl).
 She is also the surrogate grandmother to Erica's children, Kendall Hart, Josh Madden and Bianca Montgomery (Bianca once stayed at Myrtle's boarding house, where she was raped by Michael Cambias).
 She functions in a great-grandmotherly capacity to Miranda Montgomery, Spike Lavery and Ian Slater as well, Kendall and Bianca's children.
 As such, she is often considered a member of the Kane-Montgomery family.
 She also functions as a mother figure to Zach Slater, Kendall's husband, when he needs some clarity in his life.
 Her last scene on June 23, 2008 is of her giving Zach advice at his Cambias office.
 The character's run ended on October 8, 2008. with the actress' passing due to pneumonia.

 On December 18, 2008, Erica phones Zach with the news of Myrtle's passing.
 On December 19, those closest to Myrtle (Erica, Zach, Bianca and Opal) receive gifts that she had planned to give to them, and look back (along with Peter Cortlandt, Jesse Hubbard, Angie Hubbard, Frankie Hubbard, Kelly Tyler, Amanda Dillon, Ryan Lavery, Greenlee Smythe, and Jackson Montgomery) at their time with her in flashbacks as the town gathers for a memorial service at Zach's newly rebuilt casino.
 Zach names a room at the casino the "Fargate Carnival Room" in her honor.